syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ## Tabbed to another window by user interaction

-Child window can be arranged as Tabbed windows by using either of the following ways.
+The child window can be arranged as tabbed windows by using either of the following ways:

-* At Design Time
+* At design time
-* At Run Time
+* At run time

 ### Tabbed at run time

-DockingManager helps you in dragging and dropping the docked controls at run time, using different DragProviderStyle.
-This style displays a dock hint, which lets you decide whether you can drop the control in that location.
+The docking manager allows you to drag and drop the docked controls at run time using different DragProviderStyle.
+This style displays a dock hint, which allows to decide whether you can drop the control in that location.

 ![](Tabbed_Window_images/Tabbed_Window_img1.png)

 ### Tabbed at design time

-The docked controls can be tabbed in the designer, by just dragging and dropping into one another.
-DockingManager helps you in doing this using different `DragProviderStyle`.
+The docked controls can be tabbed in the designer by dragging into another.
+The docking manager allows to tab the controls using different `DragProviderStyle`.

 ![](Tabbed_Window_images/Tabbed_Window_img8.png)

 ## Tab alignments

-The tabs of the Docked window are placed at the bottom, by default.
-To place the tabs of the docked window at different sides set the property [DockTabAlignment](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockTabAlignment.html) with desired values such as Top, Bottom, Left and Right.
+The tabs of the docked window are placed at the bottom by default.
+To place the tabs of docked window at different sides, set the [DockTabAlignment](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockTabAlignment.html) property with desired values such as top, bottom, left, and right.

 {% tabs %}